talcome/dragons-and-princesses/README.md

 ## Solution Requirements
 - Should be implemented in Python
 - Python script should be executable
-- Input should be consumed as yaml file
+- Input should be consumed as yaml file. (provide input example as part of the proposed solution)
 - Solution should be submitted as Pull Request to this repository

 ## How to stand out from the crowd